JohnBolger/FFMR/README.md

 ![](readme_images/alpha_plot.png)

-Not so much for Beta as I could not find a curve that was a good fit for the data:
+Unfornutely, it wasn't that simple for Beta as I could not find a curve that was a good fit for the data:

 ![](readme_images/beta_plot.png)